ipfs/ipfs-docs/docs/how-to/create-simple-chat-app.md

 #### Advertising

 Using `p2p-circuit` can be a bit tricky.
 Once we connect to the relay from a browser, we're not advertising that we're able to be reached through it!
-For this purpose, I've created a Python script that runs alongside `go-ipfs` and advertises the browser `js-ipfs` peers it encounters over [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) with a `p2p-circuit` [multiaddress](https://docs.libp2p.io/concepts/addressing/).
+For this purpose, this how-to includes a Python script that runs alongside `go-ipfs` and advertises the browser `js-ipfs` peers it encounters over [PubSub](https://docs.libp2p.io/concepts/publish-subscribe/) with a `p2p-circuit` [multiaddress](https://docs.libp2p.io/concepts/addressing/).

 You can find the Python script [here](https://gist.github.com/TheDiscordian/51962fea72f8d5a5c3bba79dd7009e1c).
 It can be run with a simple `python ipfs_peeradvertiser.py`.
 However, ensure you first edit `CIRCUIT` with your own node's information, or you won't announce the peers correctly, and they won't know how to use your relay to connect to other peers.